dotneet/devneko-image-proxy/Cloudflare.md

 1. You must setup base path mappings on custom domain settings.
 2. A page rule can be used to enable full SSL on a subdomain.
 3. Recommend to turn off Always Online on Cloudflare.
-   Accessing favicon.ico cause to switch to offline mode.
+   Accessing favicon.ico makes cloudflare offline mode.
-   To turn off only in a subdomain, a page rule would be useful.
+   A page rule can be used to turn off Alaways Online only in a subdomain,
-4. No need to specify a stage name in the url when accessing the image.
+4. No need to specify a stage name in the url when accessing an image.